Corneal Collagen Cross-Linking for Keratoconus

 Your Optometrist Prepares You for CXL

-A few steps need to be taken before you undergo corneal collagen cross-linking.
-Dr. Farkas, Dr. Kassalow, and Dr. Resnick can assess whether you are a candidate and get you ready for the surgical procedure.
+A few steps need to be taken before you undergo corneal collagen cross-linking. our eye doctors can assess whether you are a candidate and get you ready for the surgical procedure.

 We’ll Evaluate If You Need CXL

-At The Scleral Lens Center at Drs.
+At Drs.
 Farkas, Kassalow, Resnick & Associates, we will inquire into your patient history to determine whether any previous eye surgeries might prevent you from undergoing CXL.
 We will also examine several other factors, such as keratoconus progression and corneal thickness.
 In case you have dry eye, this needs to be treated appropriately before scheduling the CXL procedure.

 Connecting You With The Right Surgeon

 Following your eye exam and the evaluation of your suitability for CXL, we will connect you with an ophthalmologist to schedule the actual procedure.
-We at The Scleral Lens Center at Drs.
+We at Drs.
 Farkas, Kassalow, Resnick & Associates work with the finest corneal specialists in the area because we want you to be in good hands.

 Pre-Op Exam With Your Optometrist

-Just before the surgery, you will have a short pre-op examination at The Scleral Lens Center at Drs.
+Just before the surgery, you will have a short pre-op examination at Drs.
 Farkas, Kassalow, Resnick & Associates.
-Lens wearers are required to remove their contact lenses a few days prior to this examination so that measurements can be entirely accurate.Dr.
-Farkas, Dr. Kassalow, and Dr. Resnick will gather measurements about visual acuity, refraction, the shape of the corneal surface, and intraocular pressure.
+Lens wearers are required to remove their contact lenses a few days prior to this examination so that measurements can be entirely accurate.our eye doctors will gather measurements about visual acuity, refraction, the shape of the corneal surface, and intraocular pressure.
 The data generated in this examination will be used for comparison in every future examination, and provide background for follow-up should the keratoconus continue to progress after the surgical intervention.

 The CXL Procedure